-Children and young people should be supported to understand that when they use digital technology they should not give out personal information, particularly their name, address or school, mobile phone numbers to anyone they do not know or trust: this particularly includes social networking and online gaming sites.
+Children and young people should be supported to understand that when they use digital technology, they should not give out personal information, particularly their name, address or school, or mobile phone numbers to anyone they do not know or trust.
+This particularly includes social networking and online gaming sites.
 If they have been asked for such information, they should always check with their parent or other trusted adult before providing such details.
 It is also important that they understand why they must take a parent or trusted adult with them if they meet someone face to face whom they have only previously met on-line.

 Children and young people should be warned about the risks of taking sexually explicit pictures of themselves and sharing them on the internet or by text.
 It is essential, therefore, that young people understand the legal implications and the risks they are taking.
-The initial risk posed by sexting or sharing nudes and semi-nudes may come from peers, friends and others in their social network who may share the images.
-Once an image has been sent, it is then out of your control. it could be shared with others or posted elsewhere online.
-The Criminal Justice and Courts Act (2015) introduced the offence of Revenge Porn where intimate images are shared with the intent to cause distress to the specific victim.
+The initial risk posed by sexting may come from peers, friends and others in their social network who may share the images.
+However, once an image has been sent, it can then be shared with others or posted online.

-In some cases adults may also groom a young persons into sending such images which can then be used to blackmail and ensnare them - see Child Exploitation (Sexual and Criminal) Procedure.
+In some cases adults may also groom a young person into sending such images which can then be used to blackmail and ensnare them.

-LawStuff is run by Coram Children's Legal Centre and gives free legal information to young people on a range of different issues.
-See Children's rights in the digital world in particular.
+- Coram Children's Legal Centre - LawStuff is run by Coram Children's Legal Centre and gives free legal information to young people on a range of different issues.
+See Children's rights in the digital world in particular;

 Behaviour that is illegal if committed offline is also illegal if committed online.
 It is recommended that legal advice is sought in the event of an online issue or situation.
 There are a number of pieces of legislation that may apply including:

-It is an offence to take, permit to be taken, make, possess, show, distribute or advertise indecent images of children in the United Kingdom.
-A child for these purposes is a anyone under the age of 18.
+It is an offence to take, permit to be taken, make, possess, show, distribute or advertise indecent images of children in the Isle of Man.
+A child for these purposes is anyone under the age of 18.
 Viewing an indecent image of a child on your computer means that you have made a digital image.
 An image of a child also covers pseudo-photographs (digitally collated or otherwise).
 A person convicted of such an offence may face up to 10 years in prison.

 The offence of grooming is committed if you are over 18 and have communicated with a child under 16 on one occasion (including by phone or using the Internet) it is an offence to meet them or travel to meet them anywhere in the world with the intention of committing a sexual offence.
 Causing a child under 16 to watch a sexual act is illegal, including looking at images such as videos, photos or webcams, for your own gratification.
 It is also an offence for a person in a position of trust to engage in sexual activity with any person under 18, with whom they are in a position of trust.
 (Typically, teachers, social workers, health professionals, connexions staff fall in this category of trust).
 Any sexual intercourse with a child under the age of 13 commits the offence of rape.

-The Act introduced an offence of sexual communication with a child.
-This criminalises an adult who communicates with a child for the purpose of obtaining sexual gratification, where the communication is sexual or if it is intended to elicit from the child a communication which is sexual and the adult reasonably believes the child to be under 16.
+The Sexual Offences and Obscene Publications Act 2020 (see end note*) introduces a new offence of sexual communication with a child.
+This would criminalise an adult who communicates with a child for the purpose of obtaining sexual gratification, where the communication is sexual or if it is intended to elicit from the child a communication which is sexual and the adult reasonably believes the child to be under 16.